 A lack of transportation can significantly increase isolation and loneliness.
-Without a ride, your loved one may feel dependent on others, which can negatively hurt their self-esteem and limit their ability to stay social.
+Without a ride, your loved one may feel dependent on others, negatively hurting their self-esteem and limiting their ability to stay social.

 As a family caregiver, you want to help your loved ones as much as possible, but you can’t always be there for them when they need a ride.
-Consider calling your local community or senior center and finding volunteers who can help.
-Alternatively, an in-home care professional can also provide transportation and ensure your loved one gets out of the house more.
+Consider calling your local community or senior center and finding volunteers to help.
+Alternatively, an in-home care professional can provide transportation and ensure your loved one gets out of the house more.

 Support a healthy lifestyle.

-Health problems such as eyesight and hearing loss can make older adults more reluctant to leave home.
-Similarly, incontinence can play a large part in your loved one’s social withdrawal.
+Health problems such as eyesight and hearing loss can make older adults reluctant to leave home.
+Similarly, incontinence can significantly affect your loved one’s social withdrawal.
 Therefore, frequently check with your loved one and find treatment as needed.
-Also, make sure they are eating right and exercising regularly as these things will help improve mood and stave off depression.
+Also, ensure they eat right and exercise regularly, as these will help improve mood and relieve depression.

 Build their confidence.

 Everyone struggles with body image issues, and seniors are no exception.
 Compliments go a long way to help your loved one feel confident.
 Discourage negative self-talk and fretting when you hear it, and reinforce it with kind words.

 Many seniors (especially women) may feel a lack of purpose without something for which to care.
 Encourage your loved one to adopt a companion animal like a dog if their health allows it.
 If they aren’t a pet person, starting a new hobby such as gardening, volunteering, or painting will improve their well-being.